 Now, I’m not suggesting you rub your wealth into their face as a reason to be proud of you.
-But perhaps they should start to understand that part of the reason you do what you do is to make money and provide for your family, them included.
+But perhaps they should start to understand that part of the reason you do what you do is to make money (which Spiro can help with) and provide for your family, them included.

 Just like I’m proud that my parents worked hard to give me a good life, I wanted my dad to see that I was just trying to lead by example and be a great provider, even if my career path didn’t align with his.

 Sales, It’s the Life for Me

 Sales movies and the stereotype of the sleazy sales guy hasn’t helped the image of a salesperson.
 But there is a softer side of sales, and THAT is what you need to show your family.